exercisedb-pro/exercisedb-dataset/README.md

 🚨🚨🚨 Dataset Access Update 🚨🚨🚨

 The dataset is ready, but I’m currently updating the website and making small improvements.

-Public access will be available in 1–2 days.
+👉 You’ll be able to download it through the website paywall in 1–2 days.

 👉 If you want **early access right now**, email me at **[profilesleetcode@gmail.com](mailto:profilesleetcode@gmail.com)** and I’ll share the dataset directly.